 A randomised phase II double-blinded placebo-controlled trial of intravenous immunoglobulins and rituximab in patients with antibody-associated psychosis

-Psychosis and schizophrenia are caused by genetic and environmental factors, associated with excess mesolimbic and mesocortical dopamine and NMDAR hypofunction .
-A range of cell surface protein and immune genetic loci are associated with schizophrenia and there is increasing evidence for a role of inflammation in psychosis and schizophrenia.
+Psychosis and schizophrenia are caused by genetic and environmental factors.
+Additionally there is increasing evidence of the role of antibodies in causing symptoms of psychosis and schizophrenia.

-IVIG has been used in NMDAR encephalitis extensively – in over 300 published cases, and is effective and safe in other antibody-associated neuroimmunological disorders, including the Guillain-Barré Syndrome (GBS), in which equivalence to PLEX has been demonstrated.
+The treatment will consist of two medications: IVIG and Rituximab.
+IVIG has been used in NMDAR encephalitis extensively and is effective and safe in other antibody-associated disorders.

 Rituximab has also been used in NMDAR encephalitis, VGKC-antibody-associated psychosis, and other immunological disorders with good effect and a good safety profile.

 Recruitment began in July 2017 and the study will run until December 2021.

 This trial is funded by the Medical Research Council.